dBrowser/dbrowser/.github/ISSUE_TEMPLATE/bug_report.md

 **Details:**
  - Operating System:
- - Wexond version:
+ - dBrowser version:
- - Last known working Wexond version:
+ - Last known working dBrowser version:

 **Additional context**
 <!-- Add any other context about the problem here. -->